 Downloading Your Copy Of the Yuzu Emulator

-You can download the latest version of OpenOffice here.
+You can download the latest version of Yuzu here.
 Make sure that you download the correct version for your operating system.
+(You will also need to download and install the latest version of Microsoft Visual C++ in order to use yuzu.
+Please follow this link to access the download.)

 Installing the Yuzu Emulator On Your PC